pum-nfq/e-commerce/README.md

 ### Tech

-In this project, we develop using:
+In this project, we develop by:
 - ReactJS
 - Redux - Toolkit
 - MockAPI